abhijeetk/af-binder/docs/afb-daemon-debugging.md

 # Debugging binder and bindings

-When compiled with the symbol AGL_DEVEL defined, the ***binder*** understand the 2 configuration variables:
+When compiled with the symbol AGL_DEVEL defined, the ***binder*** understands the 2 configuration variables:

  - AFB_DEBUG_BREAK: to emit interrupts
  - AFB_DEBUG_WAIT: to wait interrupts